BlueChilli/ChilliSource.Front/README.md

 // outputs <div>props.hello = world</div>
 ```

-The `enhancer` function is a HOC created by `chilliFront` which is aware of the entire module stack.
+The `enhancer` function is a HOC created by `chillifront` which is aware of the entire module stack.

 #### Adding custom functionality to a particular route.